CatEars/ZeroDowntimeCsharp/Lab2.md

 anyone?
 Is the strategy different if requests to our service are long lived, say 2 hours?
 If we had a method for manually switching which service the proxy targets, would there be a benefit in keeping the old version running for a longer time before shutting it off?
+Is there a benefit to killing the running process as fast as possible?

 ## Start Another Instance of the New Version